BatGap Logo

 Rick: You don’t what?

 Tom: I don’t know.
-I mean, when I meet somebody, like if I’m talking to someone like yourself, or someone comes along to one of my meetings, or one of my Skype sessions, or something, whatever, when I’m talking to that person, I don’t know if that person is going to get it in that conversation, which is possible.
+I mean, when I meet somebody, like if I’m talking to someone like yourself, or someone comes along to one of my meetings, or one of my Skype sessions, or something—whatever—when I’m talking to that person, I don’t know if that person is going to get it in that conversation, which is possible.

 Rick: Yes.

-Rick: Well, that’s one of the reasons I started this show.
-It’s one of the reasons I started this show, and it’s implicit in the name of the show.
-I was running into people who had had very profound and genuine and abiding awakenings.
-And I was running into other people in the same town who were saying, “Oh, it’s never going to happen to me”, and so-and-so who says he’s awakened, he’s just deluded.
-And I thought, “I’ve got to somehow bring these people together and show people that their peers are actually getting it”.
+And I was running into other people in the same town who were saying, “Oh, it’s never going to happen to me,” and, “So-and-so, who says he’s awakened, he’s just deluded.”
+And I thought, “I’ve got to somehow bring these people together and show people that their peers are actually getting it.”
 You know, it can happen to anybody.

 Tom: Yeah, you’re giving us hope.
 It’s fantastic.